-Sana’s directorial credits include GUANAJUATO NORTE, winner of a student BAFTA award and acquired by the New Yorker Documentaries.
-She wrote and directed AWAY, TOGETHER, a visceral film about the outdoors, collaborating with Cinematographer Alana Mejía González, and supported by the North Face’s Move Mountains Film Grant
+Sana’s directorial credits include GUANAJUATO NORTE, winner of a student BAFTA award and acquired by the New Yorker Documentaries and AWAY, TOGETHER (writer-director), a visceral, scripted outdoor film grounded in emotion (winner SIFF, Reel Asian) and Season 12 of Art 21 for PBS.

-As an owner and filmmaker at Meerkat Media Co-operative, an award-winning production company based in New York, her documentarian eye is a huge asset in commercial and short-form video work.
+As an owner and filmmaker at Meerkat Media Co-operative, an award-winning production company, she leads creative strategy and high-impact productions for NIKE, AG1, SFMoMA as well as foundations and global NGOs.
+Her campaigns and films have been recognized by SIMA, the Emmys, and supported by fellowships like The North Face’s Move Mountains initiative.
 She was an executive producer and director of the Emmy-nominated Sesame Street Racial Justice Initiative series, featuring real families talking about race in their homes.
 She directed Nike NYC’s Community Champs reels and creative produced Nike Journal’s “Eyekonz,” a short doc about an all-female Lacrosse team in Philadelphia.
-She is a finalist of the DGA-AICP run Commercial Director’s Diversity Program.
+Sana was a 2023 finalist in the Commercial Director’s Diversity Program where she was mentored by award-winning agencies and production companies including SMUGGLER and Arts&Sciences—deepening her expertise in translating brand vision into powerful visual storytelling.

 Previously, she worked as a journalist and produced episodic series for BBC Reel, Frontline PBS, HBO and MTV.
-She’s been featured in i-D magazine, Buzzfeed News, and the New Yorker.
+She’s been featured in i-D magazine, Buzzfeed News, the New Yorker and the CBC.
 As a director focused on empathetic collaboration, she brings real-life stories to the screen with ease and emotion.
-Starting her career leading public health communications campaigns internationally, Sana’s curiosity, creativity and agility show in the breadth of her work.
-But her particularly global P.O.V. was most likely honed consuming an absurd mash-up of visual content in her early life spent between London, UK, Lahore, Pakistan and Cape Breton, Canada.
-The perspective of growing up across cultures prompted her first entrepreneurial media venture in third culture expression called This is Worldtown, recognized as a media changemaker by the Inspirit Foundation and driven as a mentorship initiative for women of color visual storytellers in 2018.
+Sana started her career leading public health communications campaigns internationally and found her way to her true calling as a filmmaker.
+She still feels her particularly global P.O.V. was honed consuming an absurd mash-up of visual content in her early life spent between London, UK, Lahore, Pakistan and Cape Breton, Canada.

 Sana has a Masters in Documentary Film from Columbia University's Graduate School of Journalism, and degrees from the University of London (LSHTM), and the University of Toronto.
-You can find her via the BAFTA Newcomer Talent Initiative, the Brooklyn Filmmakers' Collective, and Brown Girls Doc Mafia.
+She is a proud participant of the BAFTA Newcomer Talent Initiative, the Brooklyn Filmmakers' Collective, and Brown Girls Doc Mafia.
+She also teaches and mentors emerging storytellers through the Institute of Contemporary Photography, Columbia University, CUNY J-School, and her initiative This is Worldtown.

 Awards and Recognition